russell-parrott/gem-60/README.md

 **The Governance Illusion: How Systems Pretend Accountability and Escape Consequence**
 by Russell Parrott

 This book provides the structural doctrine behind GEM-60.

 It explains how institutions build systems that simulate governance while removing consequence, and why enforcement fails when it is reduced to surface compliance.

-Where the book maps the techniques—cosmetic logging, escalation loops, selective traceability—GEM-60 exposes them in practice.
+Where the book maps the techniques, cosmetic logging, escalation loops and selective traceability, GEM-60 exposes them in practice.
 Together, they form a closed loop: critique plus test, doctrine plus diagnostic.

 Read the book to see the architecture of breach: